 The settlement of Whitchurch has a rich history.
-Apart from an early Iron Age camp at Bozedown and assorted Roman finds in the area, it really begins with the Saxon Hwitcurke, a flint and rubble church, from which the village took its name.
+Apart from an early Iron Age camp at Bozedown and assorted Roman finds in the area, it really begins with the Saxon Hwitcurke, ("white church") from which the village took its name.
 After centuries of contention, a Charter of 844AD declared its sovereignty over land on both sides of the Thames.
 Whitchurch has had jurisdiction over the full width of the river ever since and on some lands on the further bank until recent years.

 The growing village gained an important Mill and the Church was soon grandly rebuilt in typical Chiltern style.
 It has been remarked that our entry in Domesday is more impressive than that of Pangbourne.
 Whitchurch had an even greater medieval heyday, with an inland port and royal manor with its residence near to the present lych gate, from which twenty of King Edward II's state proclamations were made.

 It was also served by an ancient terrace route, the Tuddingway between Caversham and Wallingford, passing along the present Hardwick Road.
 Until a Royal Inquisition of 1479 banned wheeled vehicles from crossing the Mapledurham and Hardwick Estates, it had provided a 'land bridge' from the lower Thames (mainly Henley) for freight to be loaded at a quayside in Whitchurch (the present Mill Drive) onto smaller boats for the upper river.
 Agricultural estates now took over (Whistlers at Whitchurch and Lybbes at Hardwick) and one of Oxfordshire's finest barns was built (the site of today's Old Barn Cottages), but there was a shortage of good land, even with grazing rights at Whitchurch Hill.